Wildfires and Water QualityRSS

 Introduction of Chemicals Into Waterbodies

 Fire retardant chemicals are necessary to contain wildfire destruction, but there are several negative consequences associated with their impact on freshwater resources.
 The typical "slurry" used to combat wildfires is a mixture of water, ammonium phosphate fertilizers, colorants, corrosion inhibitors, thickeners, stabilizers, and bactericides.
-Little is known about health effects to humans, but many of these contaminants are toxic to aquatic species.
-Per and Polyfluoralkyl Substances (PFAS) are a main ingredient in Aqueous Fire Fighting Foam or AFFF.
+Little is known about health effects on humans, but many of these contaminants are toxic to aquatic species.
+Per and Polyfluoralkyl Substances (PFAS) are major ingredients in Aqueous Fire Fighting Foam or AFFF.
 AFFF is typically used to extinguish fires derived from flammable liquids, and less so wildfires, but it's important to mention PFAS when talking about fire suppression.
 That being said, little is known about health effects associated with a typical fire suppressant slurry.